Communism in Russia: February Revolution

-On 26 February 1917, citywide strikes spread throughout Petrograd.
+On 26 February 1917 citywide strikes spread throughout Petrograd.
 Dozens of demonstrators were killed by troops.
 The crowds grew hostile, so the soldiers had to decide which side they were on.
 As the situation became critical, soldiers refused to work for the Tsar.
-On 26 February 1917, The Army abandoned the Tsar; the soldiers mutinied and refused to put down the riots.

-By 27 February 1917, the workers were in control of the entire city.
+On 26 February 1917 the Army abandoned the Tsar; the soldiers mutinied and refused to put down the riots.
+By 27 February 1917 the workers were in control of the entire city.

 October Revolution

-On 24–25 October 1917, the Bolsheviks and Left Socialist Revolutionaries organized a revolution, occupying government buildings, telegraph stations, and other strategic points.
+On 24–25 October 1917 the Bolsheviks and Left Socialist Revolutionaries organized a revolution, occupying government buildings, telegraph stations, and other strategic points.
 On 24 October 1917, the Red Guards took over bridges and telephone exchanges.
-On 25 and 26 October 1917, the Red Guards took over banks, government buildings, and railways stations.
+On 25 and 26 October 1917 the Red Guards took over banks, government buildings, and railways stations.
 The cruiser Aurora fired blank shots at the Winter Palace signalling the start of the revolution.
-That night (9:40 PM), the Red Guards took over the Winter Palace and arrested the Provisional Government.
+That night (9:40 pm), the Red Guards took over the Winter Palace and arrested the Provisional Government.

-On 27 October 1917, Lenin proclaimed that all power now belonged to the Soviets of Workers', Soldiers' and Peasants' Deputies.
+On 27 October 1917 Lenin proclaimed that all power now belonged to the Soviets of Workers', Soldiers' and Peasants' Deputies.

-Civil War
+The Civil War

 After Vladimir Lenin and Joseph Stalin took over the Soviet Union, many people still opposed the communist party.
 This led to the Civil War between the White Army and Red Army.
 The White Army included the opposition party, while the Red Army included the armed forces of the government and people that supported Vladimir Lenin.
 The Civil War resulted in the deaths of 10–30 million people.